fotor-2025042422352

 fotor-2024122913457.jpeg

 "It was a tough and crazy race today.
 I had a lot of fun battling with Charles again, I really enjoyed it and it’s not easy to get past him, patience is always key, especially if you want to fight for the Championship.
 In the beginning it was pretty difficult to follow but I think once we swapped to the hard tyre we were able to push more and the pace was better.
 We played the long game on the tyres which seemed to pay off.
-Towards the end of the race it felt like we were doing lots of quali laps, which was intense but really cool.
+Towards the end of the race, it felt like we were doing lots of quali laps, which was intense but really cool.
 Ultimately, we were able to win and we can be very proud of that as a Team.
 It wasn’t easy out there, but I think we maximised all that we could today.
 It was really unlucky for Checo with the timing of the safety car but we have plenty of races ahead of us where we can make up for it".

 "I think sometimes when you don’t have the right luck you cannot win the race, especially on crazy tracks like this, it knocks you down.
 I think I dominated the first stint and I was comfortably in the lead and had the race under control but unfortunately that wasn’t enough.
 At first, it was a virtual safety car so I was going to lose a position and then under the safety car I lost out to Carlos too.
 It was the worst timing straight after my pit stop and made regaining P1 impossible after that.
 It was a bit of a shame I couldn’t get Carlos at the end to be on the podium but I didn’t get the chance.
 There are definitely a lot of positives to take from this weekend, yesterday putting it on pole and today having the race pace.
 So, we will keep pushing and working hard because today I really deserved the win but bad timing stopped that.
 I am really pleased for Max and the Team that we got a good result today, it could have been a one, two but unfortunately, we didn’t get it".